bruab/garden/_notes/Optimize for word of mouth marketing.md

 Make it highly likely that your customers will tell other potential customers about you.

 Hypothetically, this could be all the marketing you require.
-But don't do it because it might allow you to [[Cut your ads budget]], do it because it feels good.
+But don't do it just because it might mean you can [[Cut your ads budget]].

-Because you must [[Talk to customers]], and talking to customers is fun.
+Do it because it forces you to [[Talk to customers]], and talking to customers is fun.

 Also because increasing word of mouth marketing is a way to [[Seek win win wins]].